VintherWolf/selenium_samplepage/README.md

 ### Scope
-The showcase contains tests that are designed to target some of the webelements on a referenced [sample page][1]
+The showcase contains tests designed to target some of the webelements on this [sample page][1]

 #### Project File Structure
+This project is structured as a Maven project, i.e. it has as a main branch and a corresponding test branch.
-The project is structured as a Maven projected, with the page object model files and related aggregate functions located in the main branch, and the tests are kept in the corresponding test branch, as illustrated in [Figure1][Figure1]
+The page object model files and related aggregate functions are located in the main branch.
+The tests in SamplePageTest.java is contained in the test branch as illustrated in [Figure1][Figure1]
 ``` bash
 src
     +---main